 Part of the role of NomCom selectees is to fill gaps in the skill set of the Council.
 Some but not all of the skills that are highly useful in the process of GNSO Council work are listed below.
 The skills needed will vary year by year.

-Knowledge of:
+Knowledge of and experience with:

 International Law